Huge Thumbs Up: Hubspot Changed the Way Offline Events are Reported

 For a long time, HubSpot treated offline events like Bigfoot.
-True story, yeah, it’s something a lot of people witnessed but refused to acknowledge its existence*.
+True story, yeah, it’s something a lot of people witnessed but refused to acknowledge*.
 If you went to an event and came back with a spreadsheet full of potential leads, then uploaded that list onto HubSpot, it simply referred to that property as offline Leads.
 It wasn’t easy to figure out which type of event they came from, was it a tradeshow?
 A seminar?).

 Well, the HubSpot Gods have smiled on us**.
 A consistent naming convention and a clever workflow is all it takes to create a report on your event.
 Remember, event marketers, are people too!